-To monitor the implementation of our strategy, CAPZA organizes two types of ESG committees per year: 1.
-The CAPZA Global ESG Committee meets twice a year:
+To monitor the implementation of our strategy, CAPZA organizes two types of ESG committees per year:

-- One Committee is focused on the update of CAPZA's ESG strategy and processes, as well as CSR & ESG regulations, frameworks and initiatives.
-It also serves to validate the scope of reporting for the coming year. - One Committee is focused on the presentation of the results of the annual ESG Reporting and update on the ESG strategy and policy - 2.
-The ESG Committee, dedicated to each strategy, meets once a year to review in detail the extra-financial performance of each fund and determine stewardship strategy and action plan for companies.
+- 1. The CAPZA Global ESG Committee meets twice a year: - One Committee is focused on the update of CAPZA's ESG strategy and processes, as well as CSR & ESG regulations, frameworks and initiatives.
+It also serves to validate the scope of reporting for the coming year.

+- One Committee is focused on the presentation of the results of the annual ESG Reporting and update on the ESG strategy and policy. - 2.
+The Strategy specific ESG Committee, tailored to each strategy, meets at least annually to meticulously assess the non-financial performance of each fund.
+This in-depth review serves as the basis for formulating management strategies and action plans for the companies in the portfolio.

-Funds committed to a minimum of sustainable investments as defined by SFDR are also supervised by an Impact Committee with an independent third party in order to monitor extra-financial performance more closely and decide on additional actions.
+Funds committed to a minimum of 30% sustainable investments as defined by SFDR are also subject to stringent oversight by an Impact Committee, augmented by an independent third-party entity.
+This collaborative effort ensures meticulous monitoring of non-financial performance metrics and facilitates informed decisions regarding supplementary measures.